swiftlang/swift-se0270-range-set/README.md

 We are no longer taking contributions to this repo.
-Please see the [guide for Contributing to Swift][contributing] for other opportunities within the Swift proejct.
+Please see the [guide for Contributing to Swift][contributing] for other opportunities within the Swift project.
 Thanks to all past contributors!

 [proposal]: https://github.com/apple/swift-evolution/blob/master/proposals/0270-rangeset-and-collection-operations.md